You’ve spoken with the person, they love what you do, they have a clear, present, need & want, you’ve made your offer…

 And then they say “I just don’t have that kind of money”.

 In some cases, they’re stating a fact.
 Sometimes, people just don’t have the funds to pay for your offer.

-Where ‘that’ means: the value that could bring the, but that you didn’t manage to adequately show.
+Where ‘that’ means: the value that you could bring them, but that you didn’t manage to adequately show.

 Because that, to them, is value they want, and so that’s where they allocate their money.
 They have the money for that.

-So if they clearly need and want your help, but they tell you they don’t have the money or it’s to expensive, remember this:
+So if they clearly need and want your help, but they tell you they don’t have the money or it’s too expensive, remember this:

 It’s your job to have a buyer see the value of what you’re offering.